 Are you sometimes stuck with your main character or are you just unsure what some of the supporting characters are even doing in your story?

-Find this blogpost in Danish here >
+Find this blogpost about character motivation in Danish here >

 Maybe it’s because they lack the motivation to keep the plot going, or maybe they have no reason to be there?